Weighted digraphs and tropical cones: Weighted digraph polyhedra

-Now we want to use the Theorem~\ref{thm:partition} on digraph cones to describe digraph polyhedra for arbitrary weights.
+Now we want to use the Theorem~\ref{thm:partition} on braid cones to describe digraph polyhedra for arbitrary weights.
 Again we pick a $k{\times}k$-matrix $W$, and we assume that $Q(W)$ is feasible.
-The classical theorem of Weyl and Minkowski states that any ordinary polyhedron $Q$ decomposes as the Minkowski sum
+The classical theorem of Weyl and Minkowski (cf. \cite[\S 1]{Ziegler95}) states that any ordinary polyhedron $Q$ decomposes as the Minkowski sum

 where $P$ is a polytope, $L$ is a linear subspace and $C$ is a pointed polyhedral cone.
 An ordinary polyhedral cone is \emph{pointed} if it does not contain any affine line (and thus no affine subspace of positive dimension).
 In the decomposition~\eqref{eq:Weyl-Minkowski} the maximal linear subspace $L$ is unique, while, in general, there may be many choices for $C$ and $P$.
 The \emph{recession cone} (which is again unique) is the Minkowski sum of the two unbounded parts, $L$ and $C$.
 The \emph{pointed part} is the Minkowski sum $P+C$ (which is unique up to an affine transformation).
 Next we will decompose a weighted digraph polyhedron in this fashion.
 We decompose $W$ into the graph $\Gamma$ and the weight function $\gamma$ such that $W=W(\Gamma,\gamma)$.